jlmojicaperez/GluckLab/documentation/choose34_documentation.md

 ## PsychoPy Implementation

-The implementation of the main parts of this task are broken down into the following routines:
+The PsychoPy implementation of the main parts of Choose 34 is broken down into the following routines:

 ![Choose 34 Routine Diagram](../imgs/Choose34Diagram.png)